A Study Guide to the CDCR Test: With Tips

 Step 6.
 Plan Your Route to the Test

 Make sure you know how you will get to the test center.
 Factor in how long it takes to get to the test center if you drive by car or take public transportation.
-Ensure you know relevant public transportation timetables and give yourself enough time to get to the test center.

 Step 7.
 Simulate Test Conditions